lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     >
     > Eventually, it will call the [ObjectClassInfoBuilder.addAttributeInfo(AttributeInfo info)](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/ObjectClassInfoBuilder.html#addAttributeInfo(org.identityconnectors.framework.common.objects.AttributeInfo)) method before building the object class instance.

-* <a id="developing-scripted-connectors-groovy-schema-object-types-object-class-attribute-info" name="developing-scripted-connectors-groovy-schema-object-types-object-class-attribute-info"></a>`attribute(AttributeInfo attributeInfo)`
+* <a id="heading--developing-scripted-connectors-groovy-schema-object-types-object-class-attribute-info" name="heading--developing-scripted-connectors-groovy-schema-object-types-object-class-attribute-info"></a>`attribute(AttributeInfo attributeInfo)`

     You can pass in an [AttributeInfo](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/AttributeInfo.html) instance to the `attribute` method as the only argument that will fully define your attribute.
 This way, a commonly used attribute can be defined once and then included in different object classes.